 Hidden in the labyrinthine lanes of Old Delhi are some of the best food spots of the city.
 They are high on history, taste and atmosphere.

-The mere mention of Old Delhi conjures up vivid images of a crowded bazaar (market), old buildings from the Mughal era and wonderful, aromatic food.
-Take away even one of these elements, and the Old Delhi picture will not be complete.
+The mere mention of Old Delhi conjures up vivid images of a crowded bazaar (traditional market), old buildings from the Mughal era and wonderful, aromatic food.
+Take away even one of these elements and the Old Delhi picture will not be complete.

 Make no mistake, given the character of Old Delhi, these eateries are all dives.
 Nothing fancy when it comes to ambience here.
 People throng them only for the taste of their food, their history and the ‘atmosphere’.
-Without much further ado therefore, let’s dive right in(exclamation)
+Without much further ado therefore, let’s attend to business, shall we?

 Nathu Ram Kachoriwaala